🏆 Elite Handicap Report · July 18, 2026

 Race Scenario Projections

-Kwiatkowski and Yoder control pace through the heat of the day, with Southers, Vo, and Rochon staying close through heat-trained durability advantages.
+Kwiatkowski and Yoder control pace through the heat of the day, with Vo, Long, and Southers staying close through durability advantages.
 Heat casualties reduce the field from 60+ to 10–12 runners by yard 20.
-Kwiatkowski's 63-yard base form at Capital (3/2026) carries him past yard 40.
-Yoder shadows him into Sunday morning.
-Final: Kwiatkowski LPS ~48–56 yards.
-Yoder earns Assist.
+Kwiatkowski's 63-yard Capital form (3/2026) carries him past yard 40; Yoder — whose 75-yard Big Dog's 2024 is now the field's highest documented ceiling — shadows him into Sunday morning.
+Final: Kwiatkowski LPS ~48–56 yards, Yoder Assist.

 Kwiatkowski's travel logistics, early-season 63y exertion, or an inter-lap mistake opens a door.
-Yoder's USA-team format repetition and near-local OH climate fit pay off as conditions compound.
-Southers and Vo battle for top female with Rochon close behind.
-Final: Yoder LPS ~42–48 yards, Kwiatkowski Assist.
+Yoder's USA-team repetition, near-local OH climate fit, and a documented 75-yard world-championship ceiling pay off as conditions compound — on raw OYP he's within 2.5 points of Kwiatkowski and wins the ceiling tiebreaker.
+Final: Yoder LPS ~46–52 yards, Kwiatkowski Assist.

 SCENARIO C — First Female LPS (16% probability)

 July heat proves exceptionally brutal.
 Kwiatkowski and Yoder push early and suffer GI issues or overheating between yards 15–25.
-Jessica Southers' Moab 240 multi-day engine and Kentucky heat-parity advantage compound through Saturday night.
-Her Ohio's BYU 35-yard ceiling unlocks under fragmentation conditions and she outlasts Vo by 1–3 yards into Sunday morning.
-A female wins Ode to Laz for the first time — Southers by 60% of this scenario's weight, Vo by 40%.
+Loan Vo — now the top-rated woman (OYP #4, 84.0) on a corrected 43-yard DuPuis ceiling plus 201mi/48hr and 126mi/30hr wins — rides her Florida heat training and fixed-time engine deep into Sunday.
+Jessica Southers' Moab 240 base keeps her in the hunt.
+A female wins Ode to Laz for the first time — Vo by ~60% of this scenario's weight, Southers by ~40%.

 SCENARIO D — Deep Field Fragments (12% probability)

-Witt, Long, or Mikolajewski capitalize on a chaotic day where three of the top five implode.
+Long, Witt, Josh Lee, or Mikolajewski capitalize on a chaotic day where three of the top five implode.
 Course familiarity and Midwest climate carry the winner into Sunday morning.
-Brian Wooden's Kentucky-heat parity and Ode course experience become real assets if this scenario unfolds — his OYP #8 position puts him in the conversation for a top-5 finish here.
+Brian Wooden's Kentucky-heat parity, documented 38-yard ceiling on this exact course, and eleven BYU starts become real assets if this scenario unfolds — his OYP #6 position puts him squarely in the conversation for a top-5 finish here.